 The National Player Pathway fundamentally promotes the small-sided game, where young players will get plenty of touches of the ball, opportunities to score a goal, chances to make a successful pass, and find themselves in plenty of 1v1 situations.

-At 6 to 8-years old our young players should be playing 4v4 on a small pitch with a size 3 ball, small goals, no goalkeepers and they should be refereeing the game amongst themselves.
+For 6 and 7+ years old our young players should be playing 4v4 on a small pitch with a size 3 ball, small goals, no goalkeepers and they should be refereeing the game amongst themselves.
+At 8 years old the 5v5 game, including a goalkeeper, is introduced.

-Although this may not seem like 'real' football you should be content in the knowledge that this format of the game is best suited to a child's developmental needs at this age.
+Although this may not seem like 'real' football you should be content in the knowledge that these game formats are best suited to a child's developmental needs at this age.

-This format of the game should be fun and pressure-free and should not be associated with winning a trophy.
-Kids want to win, and there is no harm in that, but winning is more that the final result.
+Games should be fun and pressure-free and should not be associated with winning a trophy.
+Kids want to win, and there is no harm in that, but winning is more than the final result.
 Every child on the pitch can win if they are rewarded for their effort rather than the final score and that is what will breed good, motivated players with a great work ethic, and ultimately a generation of young players who want to stay in the game.
 Learn more about Positive Coaching Scotland and your role, whether you are a player, parent, coach or club leader here: www.scottishfa.co.uk/positivecoaching

 Age 9-12: 7v7